top of page

 There's a reason I make this lentil salad every Sunday — it takes 35 minutes, lasts all week, and somehow tastes better each day.
 I started making it when I got tired of sad desk lunches and wanted something that actually filled me up without heating the office microwave.

 It fits perfectly into a Mediterranean-inspired spread alongside mains like Greek Chicken Souvlaki Bowls, Lemon Herb Chicken Mediterranean Bowls, or Mediterranean Shrimp Skillet with Garlic & Lemon.
 You can round out the meal with Homemade Hummus and warm Homemade Pita Bread for a full mezze-style dinner.
-This dish also belongs in our Mediterranean Diet Recipes collection, where you'll find more fresh salads, seafood dinners, and balanced plant-based meals.

 Why You’ll Love This